- Optimizely Web Experimentation

 Enable support for dynamic websites to:

-Activate experiments based on content that isn’t immediately displayed when the page loads, or content that becomes visible based on your visitors’ navigation of your site.
+Activate experiments based on content that is not immediately displayed when the page loads, or content that becomes visible based on your visitors’ navigation of your site.
 SPAs do not reload the entire page when a visitor navigates the site.
 Instead, existing elements are replaced by new ones as the visitor explores.

 Apply or reapply changes to elements on your page that appear after the initial page load.
 Some SPAs use infinite scroll to add new elements to the page, without fully reloading the page.